What To Do If Your Dog Eats Too Fast

 Imagine for a second how your dog would spend her time if she weren’t all snuggled up at home with you — she’d be out there in the world just living her wild-dog life, looking for food all day.

 “As omnivores, wild dogs are used to spending the majority of their waking hours hunting and gathering food,” Dr. Tu explained.
 “The inconsistent availability of food means they often are eating small amounts over longer periods of time.”

 According to Dr. Tu, the irregular availability of food out in the wild — coupled with the competition for food with other wild canines — means that dogs may instinctively try to maximize their caloric intake as quickly as possible, hence the speed-eating.

 “In fact, a 2012 study by Dr. Hewson-Hughes showed that some dogs will eat up to twice their required caloric intake if presented with unlimited food supplies!”
 Dr. Tu said.

-So while you might feel like a good dog parent giving your bestie a large portion of her favorite food in a custom engraved bowl, that might not be the best for a dog who eats like it’s going out of style.
+So while you might feel like a good dog parent giving your bestie a large portion of her favorite food in a dog bowl, that might not be the best for a dog who eats like it’s going out of style.

 “To prevent this, we always recommend using puzzle toys to feed your pets — ditch the bowls!”
 Dr. Tu said.

-By using these, Dr. Tu said, you’ll allow your dog to engage in hunting, play and exploratory behaviors; puzzle solving skills; and the physical and intellectual stimulation that they desire when they feed — all that and it ensures they eat in small amounts over a longer period of time.
+By using these, Dr. Tu said, you’ll allow your dog to engage in hunting, play and exploratory behaviors; puzzle-solving skills; and the physical and intellectual stimulation that she desires when she feeds — all that and it ensures she eats in small amounts over a longer period of time.

-If puzzle toys don’t seem to be your dog’s thing, Dr. Tu recommends using foraging mats — which tend to be easier for impatient pups.
+If puzzle toys don’t seem to be your dog’s thing, Dr. Tu recommends using snuffle mats — which tend to be easier for impatient pups.

 Your dog eating too fast doesn’t have to be a problem — and following these tips can help make sure she slows down.